vpac-innovations/AwsLambdaGdalNetcdf/BuildingGdal.md

 # Building GDAL libraries for AWS Lambda based deployment
 The following doc was pieced together from a number of other walkthoughs.
 - [Running Python with compiled code on AWS Lambda](http://www.perrygeo.com/running-python-with-compiled-code-on-aws-lambda.html)
 - [joshtkehoe/lambda-python-gdal](https://github.com/joshtkehoe/lambda-python-gdal)
 - [hectcastro/lambda-gdalinfo](https://github.com/hectcastro/lambda-gdalinfo)

-Dependencies have been updated, and additional steps have been added to support NetCDF and building of GDAL's Java bindings.
+Dependencies have been updated, and additional steps have been added to support NetCDF, GML and building of GDAL's Java bindings.

 # Build environment
 Lambda functions are executed within an Amazon Linux environment.
 It is recommended to build the native libaries (GDAL) packaged with your Lambda function in this environment to ensure they do not rely on shared libraries that may not be available.
 The following build steps were performed on an instance launched from the Amazon Linux AMI (Amazon Linux AMI 2017.03.1 (HVM), SSD Volume Type).